DorothyTamYiLing/GWarrange/readme.md

 bash main.sh allsig_kmer_withN.fasta 111_yearGWAS_genlist.fasta.gz path/to/your/phenotypes.tsv path/to/your/output 200 30 2500
 ```

+Major output files (See Pipeline and output files description section for detailed output files description):

+1. myall_out.txt (contains key information such as rearrangement event for each kmer, genomic location of the rearrangement event, proportion of case/control genomes showing the rearrengement etc.)

+2. myflk_behave_pheno.txt (contains kmers with `StartL`,`EndL`,`StartR`,`EndR` and flank behaviour in each genome defined, and merged with phenotype information)

+3. kmer_with_deletion.txt (contains blast hit of kmers that do not fulfill criteria 1) <sup> 1 </sup>

+4. kmer_with_alignlen_issue.txt (contains blast hit of kmers that do not fulfill criteria 2) <sup> 1 </sup>

+5. kmer_with_SNPgap.txt (contains blast hit of kmers that do not fulfill criteria 3) <sup> 1 </sup>

+6. kmer_with_multi_hits.txt (contains blast hit of kmers that do not fulfill criteria 4) <sup> 1 </sup>

+7. myundefine_k.txt (contains blast hit of kmers with undefined behaviour in at least one genome) <sup> 1 </sup>

+<sup> 1 </sup> files are not produced when there is no content

 Plotting flanks of selected kmer (visualising genome rearrangements that are captured by selected kmer)
 ```
 Rscript plot_flk_kmer_prop.R --kmer kmer93 --phen path/to/your/phenotypes.tsv \
 --coor path/to/your/myflk_behave_pheno.txt \
 --genome.size 4000 --outdir path/to/your/output --flk.dist 2500
 ```

+Major output files (See Pipeline and output files description section for detailed output files description):
+A pdf file contains visualisation of the rearrangement event.

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.